-- 1. Regular Local Election (RLE): the biennial local election at which local governing body members are elected pursuant to the provisions of the LEA held every November of odd years. - 2.
-Municipal Officer's Election: municipalities that have not opted into the RLE will elect executive and judicial officers during this election held every March of even-numbered years.
+- 1. Regular Local Election (RLE): the biennial local election, at which local governing body members are elected pursuant to the provisions of the LEA, held every November of odd-numbered years. - 2.
+Municipal Officer's Election: municipalities that have not opted in to the RLE will elect executive and judicial officers during this election held every March of even-numbered years.

-In addition to candidates, a Regular Local Election ballot may contain ballot questions proposed by the state, county, or local government or as otherwise provided by law.
+In addition to candidates, a Regular Local Election ballot may contain ballot questions proposed by the state, county, or local government, or as otherwise provided by law.

-All Special Local Elections in New Mexico will be conducted pursuant to the provisions of the Special Election Act. §§ 1-24-1 to - 5.
+All Special Local Elections in New Mexico will be conducted pursuant to the provisions of the Special Election Act.
+NMSA 1978 §§ 1-24-1 through 1-24-5.